How Much Do Flute Lessons Cost?

 In-person vs Online Lessons

-Online flute lessons are generally the most affordable, with an average increase of about $10 for in-person lessons at a teacher’s studio, and a small additional increase to have the teacher visit your home.
+Online flute lessons are generally the most affordable option, with an average increase of about $10 per hour for lessons at a teacher’s studio, and a small additional cost if the teacher travels to your home.
+In person lesson prices can vary a lot depending on the number of flute teachers in your area.

 Recorded vs Live Lessons